 Handled correctly, challenging experiences can actually bring couples closer together.
 This is not to say that they will be immune to the stress.
 What it means is that working together and facing their challenges as a unified partnership can deepen their bond and add new depth to their relationship.

-11 ways to decrease relationship stress
+11 ways to decrease stress in your relationship

 2. Don’t be critical or assign blame.
 The blame game is very destructive to a relationship and it never contributes to unity.
 The goal here is to draw closer as a couple, not to alienate your best friend and life partner.
 The same goes for being critical of one another, all that will do is divide the relationship.
 Let’s face it, sometimes bad things happen, that’s just the way life is.
-Looking at each challenge as an opportunity to strengthen your relationship bond will help you avoid the temptation to blame your mate.
+Looking at each challenge as an opportunity to strengthen your relationship bond will help you minimize the stress load and avoid the temptation to blame your mate.

 3. Acknowledge your partner’s concerns.
 If something goes wrong and we feel responsible, it is easy to turn defensive when our partner expresses their concerns.
 Rather that turning it into a confrontation by defending ourselves, we need to put our egos aside and acknowledge their concerns with an understanding heart.
 If we are truly partners then we are in it together.
 That means we probably have similar concerns that we need to work on in a spirit of cooperation.

 4. Respond rather than react.
 The difference between a response and a reaction has to do with the amount and type of emotion that’s involved.
 When we just react to bad news it is very likely that our reaction will also include a negative emotional component.
 If we choose to respond rather than react, our knee jerk reaction will be softened by our desire to maintain peace and unity in our relationship.
-A response allows room for more positive emotions like compassion and understanding.
+A response defers additional stress and allows room for more positive emotions like compassion and understanding.